ARMmbed/BLEIntros/GettingStarted/HeartRate.md

 Your device's name is part of the advertisement information, and you can (and should) change it from a standard name to something you'll easily recognise.

-To rename your beacon, find the following line of code:
+To rename your beacon, find the following line of code in the ``main.cpp`` file:

 ```c